mellovy/DataStructures-2025/Sets/Notes.md

 # **Sets**
-- a set of unique elements, no need for sorting
+- a set of unique elements, sort not needed.
+- cannot insert more than there is in the universal set.

 ## **Implementations**
   - Arrays